tomaskraus/includio/README.template.md

 # includio

 a simple yet thoughtful file insertion preprocessor for text-based files.
 Inserts files (or their parts) to the resulting file.
-It is great for keeping your documentation up-to-date.
+It is great for keeping your documentation up to date.

 ## General Usage